tiagoavila/Angular7NetCoreStore/README.md

 1. On Visual Studio 2017, run the project `Angular7NetCoreStore.WebAPI`.

-2. On VSCode, open the folder `Angular7NetCoreStoreApp`, then open you command prompt and run
+2. On VSCode, open the folder `Angular7NetCoreStoreApp`, then open your command prompt and run
 ```
     npm install
 ```